 Do you feel that frequent or sudden urination has negatively impacted your life?
-Does it feel like you have lost control over your bladder?
+Does it feel like you have lost control or have an overactive bladder?
 This is a common problem, especially for women as they age, and it is called urinary incontinence.
 Scottsdale Center for Women’s Health is committed to helping you feel like your best self again.
 Explore treatment options and learn more about the condition during your consultation with our team in Scottsdale, AZ!

 What Is Incontinence?

 Urinary incontinence is a loss of bladder control, often resulting in urinary leakage.
 It is often a result of a weakening of the pelvic muscles, and it is a common problem for older women.
 There also may be issues with the urethra, which is the tube that voids urine.

 Pelvic muscles may be weakened as a result of:

 There are also different types of urinary incontinence.

 - Stress – leakage during activities like coughing, sneezing, or exercising as a result of weakened bladder or urethra muscles

 - Urge – an overactive bladder as a result of bladder muscles contracting too often or a problem with the nerve impulse related to bladder control

 - Mixed – a combination of issues related to stress and urge incontinence